CAREERS with manta trust

 INTERNSHIP - MALDIVIAN MANTA RAY PROJECT

-For three months, you will be involved in collecting vital data on the world’s largest-known population of reef manta rays, working and learning from researchers running one of the best-known manta research projects.
-The position will give you first-hand experience of working as a manta scientist; operating from our dedicated research vessel, interns will cruise the atoll in search of mantas, and potential new aggregation sites.
-All data collected will contribute to the database we have built up for over a decade and will be used to inform both local communities and government officials to ensure protective measures are met for the successful conservation of manta rays and other megafauna.
+For three months, participants are involved in collecting vital data on the world’s largest-known population of reef manta rays, working and learning from researchers running one of the best-known manta research projects.
+The position gives first-hand experience of working as a manta scientist; operating from our dedicated research vessel, interns will cruise the atoll in search of mantas, and potential new aggregation sites.
+All data collected contributes to the database we have built up for over a decade and is used to inform both local communities and government officials to ensure protective measures are met for the successful conservation of manta rays and other megafauna.

 · Due to visa requirements, applicants must have successfully completed a BSc degree in Marine Biology/ Environmental Conservation, or a related field, and be able to provide academic certificates and transcripts.

-· Minimum PADI Advanced Open Water Diver certification (SSI/BSAC equivalent).
-Please give details of diving experience and number of dives logged.
+· Minimum PADI Dive Master certification in active status (SSI/BSAC equivalent).
 Whilst diving is not a common activity for an intern, applicants without this diving qualification will NOT be considered.

 · Excellent swimming/snorkelling skills.
 A demonstrated ability to comfortably free-dive to at least 5m.
 You will spend a lot of time snorkelling down beneath manta rays to get photos of their ID spot patterns.